antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 In the generated gene list you can find  marker genes or genes playing a key role in neuroblastoma.
 However, it would be of interest to find out if certain genes are overrepresented in e.g. biological processes.
 - In the right menu next to the genelist, click on the button **Geneset analysis**.
-- In the next screen select "KEGG" in the geneset collection pull down and click next.
+- In the next screen select **KEGG pathways** in the *Gene set collection* pull down and click next.
 - In the next screen you find a collection of annotated KEGG genesets in which the genes from the analysis are overrepresented.

 ---------